 Return on invested cash or equity is a measure Plaza uses to evaluate development and strategic acquisitions.
 Investing in a project subject to a land lease reduces the cash equity required for an individual project and increases the number of projects which can be undertaken with available capital.
 This spreads risk and enhances overall unitholder return.
 In some instances use of a land lease will enhance project feasibility where a project might not otherwise be undertaken without use of a land lease.
 Currently Plaza has 26 long-term land leases (affecting 25 properties) with total annual rent of \$3.2 million.
 One of the land leases relates to shared parking facilities.
-The other properties under land lease represent approximately 9.2% of the Trust's fair value of investment properties and investments.
-Land leases expire (excluding any non-automatic renewal periods) on dates ranging from 2017 to 2084 with an average life of 40 years, with some of the leases also containing non-automatic renewal options, extending the average life of the leases to 65 years including these non-automatic renewal options.
+The other properties under land lease represent approximately 9.1% of the Trust's fair value of investment properties and investments.
+During the period the Trust exercised an option to extend one lease that was expiring in August 2017 for an additional 5 year term.
+Land leases expire (excluding any non-automatic renewal periods) on dates ranging from 2022 to 2084 with an average life of 40 years, with some of the leases also containing non-automatic renewal options, extending the average life of the leases to 65 years including these non-automatic renewal options.
 Of the 26 land leases, 10 of the land leases have options to purchase, generally at fair market value.